thedarkwriter/courseware-lms-content/courses/roles_and_profiles.md

 At the end of this course you will be able to:

-* describe the concept of Roles and Profiles.
+* Describe the concept of Roles and Profiles.
-* list the benefits of using Roles and Profiles.
+* List the benefits of using Roles and Profiles.
-* consider Roles and Profiles as a solution for your Puppet configuration.
+* Consider Roles and Profiles as a solution for your Puppet configuration.

 ## Video ##